Chinas Internet Firms Reports Growth In First 4 Months - UrduPoint

 China's Internet Firms Reports Growth In First 4 Months

-BEIJING, June 3 (UrduPoint / Pakistan Point News - 3rd Jun, 2023 ) :China's major internet companies and related services companies saw notable profit increase in the first four months of the year, data from the Ministry of Industry and Information Technology showed.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Jun, 2023 ) :China's major internet companies and related services companies saw notable profit increase in the first four months of the current year.

+According to the data released by China's Ministry of Industry and Information Technology (IT) on Sunday, "Profits of these companies surged 62.

-1 percent year on year to 38.4 billion Yuan (about 5.4 billion U.S. Dollars) during the period, the data showed.
+1 percent year on year to 38.4 billion Yuan (about 5.4 billion U.S. Dollars) during the period," China Daily reported.

 The combined business revenue of these companies stood at 408.3 billion yuan, up 3.3 percent year on year.